MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Mark the Account Security option.

 3. Choose OK to save your settings.
-When you’ve finished, close the window.
+When you've finished, close the window.

 #### Effects of account security on transactions

-Once you activate account security, you can’t enter, view, edit, or post any transactions in General Ledger windows that include a secured account—that is, an account to which you don’t have access.
+Once you activate account security, you can't enter, view, edit, or post any transactions in General Ledger windows that include a secured account—that is, an account to which you don't have access.

 When you use the transaction entry windows in Receivables Management, Payables